The one-station bike repositioning problem: Introduction

 In a Bike Sharing System (BSS) one of the most important decisions at the operational level is the adoption of a bike repositioning strategy to mitigate the imbalances caused by user demand over time and space.
 These strategies can be divided in user-based and vehicle-based.
 In the former, reward systems are put in place to encourage a use of the system that counteracts the imbalance.
 In the latter, one or more vehicles are deployed to move bike to and from stations to rebalance the bike inventory.
 In this paper we consider the latter and focus on the operations of a fleet of vehicles in a single station.

 Vehicle-based bike repositioning strategies can be further classified as static or dynamic.
-When a static bike repositioning strategy is adopted the bike repositioning operations are performed when the user demand is low compared to the rest of the day, typically at night.
+When a static bike repositioning strategy is adopted, the bike repositioning operations are performed when the user demand is low compared to the rest of the day, typically at night.
 In this case, real-time user demand is disregarded.
 Dynamic bike repositioning is performed during the day, accounting for the real-time status of the system and the behavior of the users, as well as its forecast.
+Typically, the dynamic problem is tackled by solving a static time-dependent subproblem at the beginning of the operating day based on the current state and a forecast of the demand during the day.
+Decisions are then periodically re-evaluated at later times with updated information.

+Various objectives have been considered in the literature to evaluate the quality of the relocation solution.
+The most common one is the maximization of the quality of service, typically measured as the number of lost withdraws (due to the lack of bikes) and/or returns (due to the lack of stands).
+The former causes discomfort as the user has to either wait for a bike to be returned at the desired departure station, move to another station where bikes are available, or resort to another means of transportation.
+In the latter case, the user has to cycle to a different station with free stands or, if available, resort to alternative ways to return the bike (e.g., with a lock issued by the BSS operator).

-Decisions to be taken in a repositioning strategy include those about the routing of the vehicles, the amount of bikes to be loaded or unloaded at each station, and the timing of the visits of the vehicles.
-We call the problem tackling these decisions Bike Repositioning Problem (BRP).
+Decisions to be taken in a repositioning strategy include those about the amount of bikes to be loaded or unloaded in each station, the routing of the vehicles, and, in the dynamic setting, the timing of the visits of the vehicles at each station.
+We collect the models that approach these decisions under the name of bike repositioning problems (BRPs).
 These decisions are interrelated.
-The routing determines the sequence of the stations visited by the vehicles and therefore their ability to load or unload bikes.
-In the dynamic version of the problem the time of a visit to a station and the number of bikes to load or unload are also interrelated, as the situation of a station changes over time and the number of bikes that can be loaded or unloaded is time-dependent.
+The routing determines the sequence of the stations visited by the vehicles and therefore constrains their arrival time at each station.
+The number of bikes present at each station depends on the arrival time.